cgroll/ss_15_ma/src/modus_operandi.md

 % Finanzökonometrisches Seminar für MA-Studierende: Vorgaben
 % Christian Groll und Serkan Yener
-% April 13, 2015

-## General Requirements for 9 ECTS Credits:
+# General Requirements for 9 ECTS Credits:
 (1) writing a term paper (approximately 30 pages)
 (2) presenting the term paper at the seminar (about 40 minutes) (3) complete attendance

-## Modus Operandi:
+# Modus Operandi:

 (1) Working language is either German or English (depending on participants’ preference).
 (2) The topics and additional organizational matters will be addressed in the preparatory